 Currently, I enjoy working with physical and mathematically oriented subjects.
 Mathematics, coding, physics, chemistry, and biology are my favorite topics to teach since there are numerous ways to arrive at an answer, and I love the creativity permitted in problem-solving.

-Johns Hopkins - BS, Chemical and Biomolecular Engineering
+Undergraduate Degree: Johns Hopkins - Bachelor of Science, Chemical and Biomolecular Engineering

-Massachusetts Institute of Technology (MIT) - Ph.D, Chemical Engineering
+Graduate Degree: Massachusetts Institute of Technology (MIT) - Doctor of Philosophy, Chemical Engineering

 SAT Composite: 2170